jgravois/devsummit/2019/rest-js/README.md

 request(url, { authentication })
   .then(response => {
-    // the new token will be reused for the second request request(url, { authentication })
+    // the same token will be reused for the second request request(url, { authentication })
   })
 ```